-This post relates to a video I’ve recorded for Scope’s End The Awkward campaign, giving advice about interacting with disabled people.
+This post is based on the video I did last year for Scope’s End The Awkward campaign, giving advice about interacting with disabled people.
 Scope explain things far better than I do – I’m just giving my own perspective on things here – so I strongly suggest looking at their website and videos.
 But I hope you enjoy my post on the subject as well.

 In general you just need to be friendly and respectful, and treat each disabled person as a person first and foremost, just like you would with anybody you meet.
 Don’t make assumptions about how they feel or what they can do, be tactful about any questions you ask so you don’t get too personal, and offer to help instead of forcing it on them.
 And don’t worry if you do make an innocent mistake.
 These things happen.
 Nobody’s perfect, and nobody’s expecting you to be.
 We do understand if you feel awkward around us – all we want to get across is that you don’t need to feel that way. 🙂